 Cash can be held in a checking or savings account.
-This can be done with a traditional commercial bank or a cash management account like SoFi Money®.
+This can be done with a traditional commercial bank or an online bank account like SoFi Checking and Savings®.

 Another option to consider is a short-term Certificates of Deposit (CDs) at a bank or local credit union.
 Investors may be able to earn slightly more interest with a CD.
 Tread carefully, here: There may be a penalty to access money held in a CD before the maturity date.

 For short-term goals that are flexible on timing, it may be possible to invest all or some of that money.
 For example, imagine an investor with the goal of buying a boat in about three years.